endojs/endo/README.md

-# Endo
+# 🚧 Endo 🚧

 [![build status][ci-svg]][ci-url]
 [![contributing][contributing-svg]][contributing-url]
 [![license][license-image]][license-url]

-Endo is a JavaScript platform *under development* for secure communication among objects within one process and distributed between mutually suspicious machines.
+Endo is a JavaScript platform 👷‍♀️*under development*🏗 for secure communication among objects within one process and distributed between mutually suspicious machines.
 The foundation of Endo is [SES][], a tamper-proof JavaScript environment that allows safe execution of arbitrary programs in Compartments.

+Endo is not Done.

 Most JavaScript libraries built for Node.js, either in CommonJS or ECMAScript module format, are suitable for running in Endo without modification, since